 Otherwise, please check Section 5 in the documentation to see if your issue is described.
 If not, contact us and we'll try to add support for your software.

 If one of your monitors has a high DPI setting, your application's window might be getting scaled, which can cause offset problems.
 You can prevent this by right clicking your application's executable file, selecting properties, and checking the Disable display scaling on high DPI settings option in the compatibility tab.

-You can also try enabling the Pen Offset Fix option in the Lazy Nezumi Pro Tablet Option settings.
+You can also try enabling either Pen Offset Fix or Tablet Mouse Mode in the Lazy Nezumi Pro Tablet Option settings.

-You can also try clearing your Wacom settings by using their Preference File Utility, and reinstalling their latest driver.
-Important: unplug your tablet while you uninstall and install the new driver.
+You can also try clearing your Wacom settings by using their Preference File Utility, or reinstalling their latest driver.
+Important: unplug your tablet before you uninstall, reboot, and install the new driver.
 Also important, do not let Windows Update install one of their generic drivers!

 Depending on your hardware and software, this can sometimes happen.
 Please contact us if it happens a lot.

 One thing that can help (especially for Surface Pro/Book users): go to your control panel's Pen and Touch settings, and disable the Press and hold - right click option.
 You should also disable flicks.